 Minjie is a Ph.D.
-Fellow at Cass Business School's Management Faculty.
+Fellow at Bayes Business School (formerly Cass)'s Management Faculty.
 Her research interests centre on exploring individual and organizational issues triggered by change and their consequence for business and entrepreneurship.
 This is anchored in a commitment towards phenomenon-driven qualitative analysis, based on an appreciation for classical organization theory.
 For her Ph.D. dissertation, she conducted a two-year ethnography at an English hospital, investigating issues triggered by digital innovation.

 Minjie's teaching interests lie in organisational theory, technology innovation management and strategy.
 She have coordinated course design and engaged in lecturing and tutoring activities in a variety of courses at undergraduate master’s and MBA levels.
 She has also worked as visiting and guest lecturers, independently designed and delivered courses such as Management of Innovation Process and sessions on digital strategy and digital leadership.